Top Septic Pumping in Jeanerette, LA | Fast & Local ⚜️

 What are the specific septic tank regulations, typical soil drainage characteristics, and the local permitting authority for the Jeanerette area?

-• Permit Requirement: A valid permit from the Louisiana Department of Health is mandatory prior to the commencement of any construction, installation, alteration, or repair of an individual sewage disposal system.
+• Permitting Requirements: A permit is mandatory from the LDH prior to any construction, modification, or repair of an OWTS.

 Typical Soil Drainage Characteristics in Jeanerette, Iberia Parish